beyescay/memento/README.md

 ![Hi there!
 I am Memento!](images/desc.png)

 ## So, who are you?
 I am a simple chatbot style app built in C++ that helps you to remember information forever.
-I make use of the Hermann Ebbinghaus' forgetting curve and the concept of Spaced Repitition to help users to store information in their memory forever.
+I make use of the "Hermann Ebbinghaus'" forgetting curve, and the concept of "Spaced Repitition" to help users to retain information in their memory forever.

-## Sorry, I forgot your name.
+## Sorry, I forgot your name!
 Can you tell me yours again?

 You are not the only one.
 I get that a lot.
 Now you know why I exist ;)